Syria’s military has seized swathes of Kurdish-held territory. Here’s what we know

 In the town of al-Tabqa, which was taken by government forces on Saturday according to multiple videos and witness accounts, resident Mohamed Khalousi told Reuters that the population had waited for the arrival of the army to “get rid of this (Kurdish) gang that all people were complaining and tired of.”

-Al-Sharaa said Sunday that bad weather had prevented a meeting with Abdi, but insisted that all outstanding issues with the SDF would be resolved.

-“We advise our Arab tribes to remain calm and allow room for the agreement’s provisions to be implemented,” al-Sharaa said.
-Arab militia have joined the military in clashes with the SDF since Saturday.
+“We advise our Arab tribes to remain calm and allow room for the agreement’s provisions to be implemented,” al-Sharaa said Sunday after Arab militia had joined the military in clashes with the SDF.

 What’s happening in Raqqa?

-Local activists said there were clashes Sunday in the nearby city of Raqqa, which was held for several years by ISIS until it was ousted from the area in 2017.
-The city saw some of the terror group’s worst atrocities.

-Geolocated video showed explosions and snipers on rooftops in the city, as well as tribal militia celebrating on the streets.
+Government forces took control of the city of Raqqa late on Sunday.
+Geolocated video showed snipers on rooftops in the city, as well as tribal militia celebrating on the streets.

 A largely Kurdish administration had run the city since its liberation from ISIS.